smaccoun/build-a-local-hadoop-cluster-with-vagrant/README.md

 $: mkdir manifests files
 ```

-Then create the initialization file (init.pp) for this module.
+Create the initialization file (init.pp) for this module.
 The RSA key should be the one you just generated.
+StrictHostKeyChecking has to be set to no in order to allow for seamless ssh communication with Hadoop.
+Make sure to copy the `/etc/ssh/ssh_config` into `modules/rsa/files`.

 ```
 $: vim manifests/init.pp

-#init.pp

 class rsa {

+file { "/etc/ssh/ssh_config":
+   source => "puppet:///modules/rsa/ssh_config",
+   owner => "root",
+   group => "root",
+   mode => 600
+}

 file { "/root/.ssh":
    ensure => "directory",